The General Data Protection Regulation (GDPR)

 Collection of “special” data

-The GDPR refers to sensitive personal data as “special categories of personal data”.
+The DPA refers to sensitive personal data as “special categories of personal data”.

 SPC does not normally record any such special data; the only data we might record would relate to the disability of a parishioner who might have special requirements for access to SPC sponsored events or who might have allergies details of which those catering for a SPC sponsored event might need to be made aware.
 Such information would only be recorded following an explicit request by or on behalf of the parishioner concerned.
 If you wish to change this data on your record you can do so at any time by contacting the parish clerk.